Crop rotation reduces the build-up of unwanted pests and diseases in soil, and conserves food reserves so reducing the need for extensive manuring.

 Such systems of rotation are impracticable on allotments or in small gardens, principally because of their relative size, and the necessity to keep much of the ground in constant use.

-A type of rotation that can be followed roughly in most gardens / allotments is to divide the ground into three approximately equal sections, and devote one mainly to potatoes one to root crops, peas, beans and other vegetables and one to green crops.
+A type of rotation that can be followed roughly in most gardens / allotments is to divide the ground into three approximately equal sections, and devote one mainly to root crops such as potatoes, one to green crops such as Brassicas and finally one to peas, beans and other vegetables.

 The third year there is a similar shift on, and the fourth year the crops come back to their original plots.